WhoIsSethDaniel/goldsmith.nvim/README.md

     * struct tag editing: add / remove / update struct tags and options
 * all the great Neovim LSP functions are available as Vim commands
 * most commands are completely asynchronous
-* use :checkhealth to see if your Goldsmith setup should work correctly

 # Installation
 Install using your favorite plugin manager.